talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     Integer applicationId = 56; // Integer |
     Integer campaignId = 56; // Integer |
     NewCoupons body = new NewCoupons(); // NewCoupons |
-    String silent = "silent_example"; // String | If set to 'yes', response will be an empty 204, otherwise a list of the coupons generated (to to 1000). try {
+    String silent = "silent_example"; // String | If set to `yes`, response will be an empty 204, otherwise a list of integration states will be generated (up to 1000). try {
       InlineResponse2004 result = apiInstance.createCoupons(applicationId, campaignId, body, silent);
       System.out.println(result);